 We tried to be professional about it making our own raspberry Pi Case.
 But that’s lame.
 So you get to see us screw up and still win!

 This is going to be more of a document and guide of our trials and errors in how we designed our Raspberry Pi 3 case.
 We did learn a lot about the general manufacturing process of trying to get one done professionally and even though we failed in some respects we are at least able to provide you better instructions then just making something, in theory, crossing our fingers and hoping for the best.

 It’s repair and disassembly of the Corsair Scimitar Gaming Mouse!
 We know we’ve been doing a lot of these types of blogs.
 For those who read the M65 repair and are back for more.
 Thanks!
 We do appreciate your readership!
 This guide is going to cover the problem along with a quick tear-down and rebuild of the mouse.

 A Corsair M65 has now ended up on the repair bench.
 It is ours.
 Crap!

-Because of some of the work that we do in the really real world we tend to work with non-profit accounts which shall remain unnamed for their security as well as our own.
-But one of the items that was scheduled for recycling/destruction was this Linksys E8500 router.
+Because of some of the work that we do in the really-real world we tend to work with non-profit accounts which shall remain unnamed for their security as well as our own.
+But one of the items that were scheduled for recycling/destruction was this Linksys E8500 router.
 This was super-odd to us because routers like these typically go for almost one-hundred U.S. dollars.
 Now, it could be dead for all we know!
 So we decided to take a chance while at the same time giving money to a charitable cause.
 Fifteen U.S. dollars later it was now in our possession.
 Time to roll our lucky dice!
 Read on if you want to know more.

 Enter the Mayflash / TigerGame driver is the Alternative to XBCD.